Data from MethaneSAT will help measure methane pollution from oil and gas facilities worldwide with both broad scope and exacting precision.

-With its moderately high spatial resolution and very high precision, MethaneSAT is designed to have the capacity to detect lower emission sources while being able to attribute the source of those emissions at scales relevant to oil and gas infrastructure.
+With its relatively high spatial resolution and very high precision, MethaneSAT will have the capacity to detect lower emission sources while being able to attribute the source of those emissions at scales relevant to oil and gas infrastructure.

 Quicker and less expensive to launch

 As it will focus only on methane — not a wider spectrum of greenhouse gases measured by other satellites — MethaneSAT will be less expensive and quicker to launch than the multi-function satellites built by government space agencies.

 That means we’ll get the critical data we need, sooner.
 MethaneSAT will fill significant data gaps left by other satellite systems that are currently planned or recently deployed, enabling companies and countries to make better decisions and take action sooner, as well.

 Public data for all to see and use

 Most satellites originate either from research and space organizations as large-scale projects requiring multi-purpose platforms, or from private-sector ventures selling data to corporate and government users.
 MethaneSAT combines the economic advantages of each model, and makes the results available to everyone.